gnu-octave/bootstrap/README.md

  * Download the package.
 If it is a compressed file, decompress it.
  * Open Octave or Matlab command prompt.
  * `cd` to the package directory.
 (The directory contains a file called 'make.m' and 'install.m')
- * Type `make` to compile the mex files from source (or use the precompiled binaries if available*.
+ * Type `make` to compile the mex files from source (or use the precompiled binaries if available.
+If precompiled binaries are not available for your platform then a Matlab/Octave will need access to a C++ compiler (C++11 or above).
 Note that if you skip this step, the package functions will still work, but will run significantly slower.)
  * Type `install`.
 The package will load now (and automatically in the future) when you start Octave/Matlab.

- * If precompiled binaries are not available for your platform then a Matlab/Octave will need access to a C++ compiler (C++11 or above).

  To uninstall, `cd` to the package directory and type  `uninstall`.